qiwi/protopipe/README.md

 * No consistency checks out of box: graph is traversed as is.
 But you're able to add custom assertions (for example, BFS-based check).

 ## Definitions and contracts
+* Space is a set with some added structure.
 * Vertex is a graph atom.
 * Edge — bond.
 * Incidentor — the _rule_ of connecting vertexes and edges.